 Sure enough, Israel went on to enforce a 14-day quarantine for anyone arriving into the country from overseas- London included.
-Since her family were only arriving a few days before the wedding, this meant they wouldn't be out in time for the ceremony.
+Since her family were only arriving a few days before the wedding, they wouldn't be out in time for the ceremony.

 Lea and Ruben were planning the wedding since January 2019

 "This was the most important part for me," said Lea.
 "I can't imagine getting married without my parents and siblings."
 Despite missing the wedding date, her parents have decided to fly out and endure the quarantine in the hope of making this tough time less stressful for Lea.

 Interestingly, though the country is implementing strict rules upon entry, there is currently no protection for local businesses or residents affected by the coronavirus outbreak.
 "The venue manager was happy to go ahead with the wedding," Lea told us.
 "Because it was our choice to cancel, they are not willing to pay us back and we have lost 100 per cent of our fees."
 She adds that they've also lost the money they shelled out for everything from caterers to flowers.

 In the UK, however, the chancellor has unveiled a £350billion package to help the economy, including grants of up to £25,000 for small businesses which could include wedding vendors.

 Lea and Ruben are unable to afford another wedding of the same size

 "We have decided to hire a lawyer," she added.
 "This is a situation that doesn't depend on us and it's unfair that we have to pay the price.
 We wanted and want to get married but we would be paying for 250 guests when over 200 of them are unable to attend because the Israeli government has closed the borders.
 Even if it isn't the venue's fault, something should be done to protect people who suffer the consequences."